samba-acl/samba-4.8.3/README.md

 5. The plugin will be available at bin/default/modules/vfs/nfs4acl_xattr.so

-6. While creating the share use following options
+6. While creating the share, use following options

         vfs objects = nfs4acl_xattr